ChariereFiedler/puzle-shapeshifter/README.md

 module.exports = {
     src:  '',   // the markdown files location, `_toCompile` by default
     dest: '',   // the generation destination, `_compiled` by default
-    templateLocation: '', // the templates location, `_templates` by default
+    templateLocation: '', // the templates location, `_templates` by default,
+    watch: true, // enable the watcher : compile automatically the document when changes occurred
     pdfConfig: {} // the pdf compilation options, see https://github.com/marcbachmann/node-html-pdf#options
 };
 ```